stretchr/docs/SDKs/writing-sdks.md

   * The `data` object will contain all the data of the resource.
   * The `path` describes the URL path where the resource lives, or where it will live.
 This should be set by the `Request` when reading resources and should NOT include the ID.

+##### Making new resources

+You need to allow your users to create new `Resource` objects, while specifying at least the client and path.
+In the Stretchr JavaScript and HTML5 SDK, this was done like this:

+    var resource = stretchr.at("people/1/books").new()

+Technically this is overkill, because the `at` method creates a `Request` object which is then discarded.
+But it's worth it for the syntactical sugar.
+Depending on the language, it might make more sense for you to just give them a method on the `Client` object, like the Cocoa SDK:

+    STResource *resource = [client newResourceWithPath:@"people/1/books"];

 ##### Resource ID

 Every resource will have a unique ID stored with the `~id` key, you should expose this explicitly through methods allowing users to easily get the value.